AMAURIPH

 Learn to use contrast in composition

-If you’re looking for a way to spice up your photographs, learning how to use contrast in yours compositions is the easiest way to achieve this goal.
+If you’re looking for a way to spice up your photographs, learning how to use contrast in your compositions is the easiest way to achieve this goal.

 You will not always be able to rely on luck, sometimes you will have to look for the contrast or even create it.
-Don’t worry, I’m going to give you some tips with which you can start off.
+Don’t worry, I’m going to give you some tips with which you can start.

 I’ll show you some examples to draw inspiration from and then we’ll look at some useful photographic techniques to create even more contrast.
 Are you ready?